johanberntsson/PunyInform/documentation/technical/techreport.md

 ## Grammar 1

-Note that Grammar 1 is not used by PunyInform.
+*Note that Grammar 1 is not used by PunyInform.*

-### Grammar for Quit
 01 Number of grammar lines

 ```